biocompute-objects/BCO_Documentation/content/ppp.md

 instantiation, deposition, storage, and distribution of validated BioCompute Objects through a BioCompute database, in order to enable reproducible scientific research and regulatory submissions of data and computations.
 <b>Support</b> portability of pipelines for execution.

+<br><b>Types of activities members are expected to participate in</b>:
+<br>Representing the company/institute/project&#39;s needs
+through participation in meetings.
+Specifically, we would like members to either contribute through funding and/or contributions in kind to the development and/or use of BioCompute framework.
+This participation will allow our members to determine the course of the BioCompute standard and associated activities.

 ### Services
 Members of the PPP are provided the following services: